-- When embedding neighbors from a high-dim space into a low- dim space, there is too little space near a point for all of its close-by neighbors. - Some points end up too far-away from each other - Some points that are neighbors of many far-away points end up crowded near the center of the display. - In other words, these points end up crowded in the center to stay close to all of the far-away points. - t-SNE: using heavy-tailed distributions (i.e., t-distributions) to define neighbors on the display, to resolve the crowding problem t-distributed SNE distribution in the low-dim output space than in the input space.
+- When embedding neighbors from a high-dim space into a low- dim space, there is too little space near a point for all of its close-by neighbors. - Some points end up too far-away from each other - Some points that are neighbors of many far-away points end up crowded near the center of the display. - In other words, these points end up crowded in the center to stay close to all of the far-away points. - It is the transformation of the distribution of the crowding problem It is the transformation of the display, to resolve the crowding problem t-distributed SNE distribution in the low-dim output space than in the input space.
 I-SNE (joint prob.); SNE (conditional prob.)

 Avoids crowding problem by using a more heavy-tailed neighborhood Neighborhood probability falls off less rapidly; less need to push some points far off and crowd remaining points close together in the center.
-Use student-t distribution with 1 degree of freedom in the output space t-SNE: pres
+Use student-t distribution with 1 degree of freedom in the output space t-SNE: pres Before: space X $p{j|i|}$

-$p{j|i|}$